CMDA/sss-exercises/exercise1/README.md

 * understand asynchronous code, and
 * start the first webserver based on node.js.

 Commands that are required to be run on terminal or command prompt are prefixed with a ```$```.
-The commands must be executed from the root of the exercise project.
+The commands are to be executed from of the exercise.
 For every task expect task 1, some basic tests are added.
 These test help you to verify your solution.
 These tests can be found in ```./test/``` directory.
 First of all, these tests aren't holy.
 So it may be the case that while the tests are failing your solution is perfectly fine.
 Understanding why it fails however is fairly important.
 Last thing is that in theory they are fairly easy to cheat, and may not check all edge cases, which you would like to catch in production code.
 We just hope they give you some pointers.

 ## Prerequisites
 To get you running quickly.
-[Fork this repo](https://github.com/Digitpaint/server-side-scripting-in-nodejs-exercise1/fork), and [clone it](http://git-scm.com/book/ch2-1.html#Cloning-an-Existing-Repository) onto your computer.
+[Fork this repo](https://github.com/CMDA/sss-exercises/fork), and [clone it](http://git-scm.com/book/ch2-1.html#Cloning-an-Existing-Repository) onto your computer.
 The reason for forking is that you can easily keep track of your changes and share you code with your fellow students.
 Also, it makes it easier for us to give feedback on your code.
-For more explanation on how to get feedback see the [course guide](https://github.com/DigitPaint/server-side-scripting-in-nodejs-course#workflow).
+For more explanation on how to get feedback see the [course guide](https://github.com/CMDA/sss-course/#workflow).

 ### Reading list
 * [Node. js in Action, Cantelon, Mike, et al. - Manning Publications, 2014](http://www.manning.com/cantelon/)